fcomartin94/martinhersog-seo-case-study/README.md

   pinpointed (likely an old meta tag hardcoded in the parent theme), but that didn't block the fix.
-- **Fix applied:** verification via Search Console's alternative **"HTML file"** method, which doesn't compete for the site's `<head>` — worked on the first try.
+- **Fix applied:** verification via Search Console's alternative **"HTML file"** method, which doesn't depend on the site's `<head>` at all — a static file served from the site root instead of a meta tag, sidestepping the conflict entirely.

 ### 2. Technical structure fixes